North Nigeria's poor beat path to nascent mining boom

 Mines ministry data obtained by Reuters identifies seven “strategic” minerals in which it sees greatest economic promise.

-Apart from gold, of which the ministry says 300,000 ounces are proven - equivalent to just a tenth of Ghana’s output in 2012 - but six times as much estimated, there are also an estimated 3 billion metric tons (3.3 billion tons) of iron ore.
-Guinea’s huge Simadou deposit has 2.25 billion metric tons, but that is proven.
+Apart from gold, of which the ministry says 300,000 ounces are proven - equivalent to just a tenth of Ghana’s output in 2012 - but six times as much estimated, there are also an estimated 3 billion tons of iron ore.
+Guinea’s huge Simadou deposit has 2.25 billion tonnes, but that is proven.

-Other minerals are: 27 billion barrels of bitumen, 2.23 trillion metric tons of limestone, 14 million metric tons of barites and about a million metric tons of zinc-lead.
+Other minerals are: 27 billion barrels of bitumen, 2.23 trillion tonnes of limestone, 14 million tonnes of tonnes of barites and about a million tonnes of zinc-lead.

-Proven coal reserves come to 639 million metric tons, and 2.7 billion metric tons estimated, which the government plans to use for domestic power.
+Proven coal reserves come to 639 million tonnes, and 2.7 billion tonnes estimated, which the government plans to use for domestic power.

 At the Zamfara Mining site, a digger piled up crushed rock in front of a concrete building, where workers with shovels moved it into a system of funnels and sifting machines.